AlexLiuSheng/CheckVersionLib/README.md

  - download the  [demo](https://github.com/AlexLiuSheng/CheckVersionLib/blob/master/sample/src/main/java/com/allenliu/sample/v2/V2Activity.java) to view  more functions

- - thanks all for the support library感谢各位对本库的支持
+ - thanks all for the support library

  - star/issue is welcome